Looney Tunes Cartoons: Accolades

-Feature film
+Spin-off film

-A feature film based on the series, titled The Day the Earth Blew Up, was directed by Browngardt and co-written by Tom & Jerrys 2021 film writer Kevin Costello, centering on Daffy Duck and Porky Pig trying to stop an alien invasion.
+A feature film based on the series, titled The Day the Earth Blew Up, was directed by Browngardt and co-written by Kevin Costello of Tom & Jerry, centering on Daffy Duck and Porky Pig trying to stop an alien invasion.
 The film was released in theaters in March 14, 2025.
 It was originally set to be released on HBO Max, however, on August 22, 2022, it was announced the film will not be moving forward on HBO Max and would be shopped elsewhere.
 A one-minute clip of the film was released on September 22, 2022, to be shown later at the Ottawa International Animation Festival.
 On October 26, 2023, it was announced that the film would instead get a theatrical release; GFM Animation launched sales at the American Film Market from October 31 to November 5, 2023, where first look footage was shown.